xnuinside/big-parsers-generators-comparison/README.md

     cats: 2019-10-10
     cats & orders: 2019-10-10
     cats - orders: 2024-12-01 / 2025-12-01"""

+I want to get as output list of pairs like tuple with all tokens in key and tuple with tokens in values.
+Symbols like '&', '-', '/' should be as a separate tokens.
 ```

 I provided a description of the output format that I wanted to receive, and then used the OpenAI ChatGPT model to generate code snippets for different parser libraries.